learn-co-curriculum/phase-1-scope-lab/README.md

 limits and exposing the underbelly of a language, you can better understand it and know what to avoid in the future.

+**Fork and clone** this lab into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.

 Ok, these are your tasks:

 - `customerName`: Declare a variable in global scope called `customerName` using